 Becoming a volunteer

-Becoming a BHS Volunteer Officer goes a step further, you will become an active part of the team that helps the Charity make a difference to horses around the country.
+As a BHS Volunteer Officer you will become an active part of the team that helps the Charity make a difference to horses around the country.
 Our charitable objectives, found in our constitution (the governing document of any charity) define how we want to make the world a better place for all equestrians.
 They identify where we place our focus and help our volunteers prioritise their activities.

 Our volunteers are active all over the UK and Ireland from as far north as Shetland to as far south as the Channel Islands.